jean-zay-users/jean-zay-doc/README.md

 Doc: http://www.idris.fr/eng/jean-zay/

-## Mananging your data and the storage spaces
+## Managing your data and the storage spaces

 Be careful about the place where you put your data on the JZ super-computer, since there are quotas for each project, depending on the storage space and the